corechunk/cpp-advanced/README.md

 >>git clone https://github.com/Miraj13123/cpp-advanced.git
 >>cd cpp-advanced
 >>```
-## Windows
+* ## Windows
    ### 1. Configure Build Settings (Optional):
    * Edit srp/build.txt to customize settings like version, compilePathWindows, or extra_flags.

    ### 2. Run the Build Script:
    * Open a Command Prompt or PowerShell in the project directory.
    * Execute:

 >>```cmd
 >>build.bat
 >>```

-* The script compiles .cpp files from src and lib into app.exe in the specified compile path (default: binW).
+    * The script compiles .cpp files from src and lib into app.exe in the specified compile path (default: binW)

    ### 3. Run the Program:

     * Navigate to the compile path (e.g., binW) and run:

 >>```cmd
 >>app.exe [arg1 arg2 ...]
 >>```
-## Linux/macOS
+* ## Linux/macOS

    ### 1. Configure Build Settings (Optional):

    * Edit srp/build.txt to customize settings like version, compilePathLinux, or extra_flags.

    ### 2. Run the Build Script:
    * Open a terminal in the project directory.

 * **Make the script executable:**
 >>```bash